4. Experimental Techniques for

 |Measuring Vacancy Data|

-one might get rewarded sometimes because c0 does hide
+in unimportant details one might get rewarded sometimes because c0

-tricky and interesting stuff about the inner structure of the vacancy.
-Don't
+does hide tricky and interesting stuff about the inner structure of the vacancy.
+Don't believe

 Anyway, when we measure vacancy properties, we absolutely want to have a good number for EF and if we get c0 too, we are happy.
 If we don't get it, we cannot calculate precise concentrations, unfortunately.

-some microscopes actually can "see" a vacancy on the surface of a sample -
+actually can "see" a vacancy on the surface of

 In essence, we have two major methods and a bunch of special ones.
 Here I will only look at the two major methods.